 Casa Mercedes – The delicious dishes and reasonable prices lure people out of the city center to seek out this otherwise secluded restaurant.

-Los Campos – Serving small plates of mouth watering local cuisine, this turned out to be our favorite restaurant in Guanajuato.
-It won us over not only by the excellent food, but the good value, great service, and fantastic drinks.
+Los Campos – Serving a gastronomic spin on local Mexican cuisine, this turned out to be our favorite restaurant in Guanajuato.
+It won us over not only by the excellent food, but the good value, great service, fantastic drinks, and excellent mescals.
 A must.
+Most dishes are shareable, so it can be fun to order several plates for the table to be able to try multiple menu items.
+We suggest about three plates per couple, or four to leave you extremely stuffed.

 Where To Stay in Guanajuato